aihpi/aihpi.github.io/content/post/speech_to_summary.md

 ## Overview
 On January 30, 2024 from 10 a.m. to 1 p.m. we offer the free workshop “Speech2Summary: Pre-trained AI Models” again on site at HPI.

-This hands-on workshop on the selection, implementation and evaluation of pre-trained large language models is aimed at Python developers.

-## Description
 This workshop focuses on:
 - Selection, implementation, and evaluation of pre-trained large language models
 - Application for transcription and summarization of meetings